-To view the following window, click Management > SNMP Settings > SNMP Linkchange Traps Settings, as show below:
+To view the following window, click Management > SNMP Settings > SNMP Linkchange Traps Settings, as shown below:

-Figure 3-35 SNMP Linkchange Traps Settings window
+Figure 3-39 SNMP Linkchange Traps Settings window

 Parameter Description Unit Select the unit you want to configure.
-From Port / To Port Select the starting and ending ports to use.
+(El and SI Mode Only) From Port / To Port Select the starting and ending ports to use.
 State Use the drop-down menu to enable or disable the SNMP link change Trap.